openstack-charmers/charm-zookeeper-k8s/README.md

 This teaches us the IP addresses (here `10.1.0.47-49`) and the TCP port (`2181`) to be used in order to access the ZooKeeper data from any client.

-Zookeeper can be seeded with some dummy data:
+ZooKeeper can be seeded with some dummy data:

 ```
 $ juju run-action zookeeper-k8s/0 seed-data --wait